Factbox: Dow crosses 21,000 threshold: facts & figures

-NEW YORK After breaking a streak of 12 straight record-setting sessions, the Dow resumed its upward climb and closed above the 21,000 mark for the first time on Wednesday.
+NEW YORK After breaking a streak of 12 straight record-setting sessions, the Dow resumed its upward climb and pierced the 21,000 mark for the first time on Wednesday.

-The venerable index posted its largest daily percentage gain of the year at 1.46 percent, after ending February with its fourth straight month of gains -an advance of nearly 15 percent and its best four-month run since 2012.
+The venerable index concluded February with its fourth straight month of gains, an advance of nearly 15 percent and its best four-month run since 2012.

 Below is a list of facts about the index on its climb to 21,000: